jbdamask/daphaq/README.md

 1. This extension stores your OpenAI API key in Chrome's local storage.
 2. Text is sent between your browser and OpenAI.
 Nowwhere else.
-3. Da Phuq? uses OpenAI's gpt-4o-mini model.
+3. Da Phaq? uses OpenAI's gpt-4o-mini model.
 It's quick and cheap.
-4. It doesn't work with PDFs.
+4. It doesn't work with PDFs or images (sorry)

 ## Development